 In fact, when the lining of your small intestine is inflamed or damaged (or both!), undigested food particles break through that delicate intestinal lining.

 Food particles then enter your bloodstream and wreak havoc at the weakest link in your body.
-Your weak link might be your digestive system, your joints, your skin or your brain, to name a few.
+Your weak link might be your digestive system, your joints, your skin, your hair, or your brain, to name a few.

 Regardless, when inflammation becomes rampant in your body, thanks to gluten, you now have what is known as “leaky gut.”
 Your body is creating antibodies to everything you eat because it perceives these foods that leaked out of your gut as foreign invaders in need of attacking!